URSec/Silhouette-QEMU-Demo/README.md

 were compiled using the Silhouette configuration.
 The generated binaries, as well as intermediate object files, will be placed in the `projects/<BENCH>/build-<CONFIG>` directory.

+## What Do Test Programs Do

+Our test program suite contains three test programs that characterize different control-flow hijacking attacks: `forward`, `backward`, and `rop`.
+You can build them using either the baseline or Silhouette configuration and run them to examine their execution results with and without Silhouette's protections.

+`forward` demonstrates how a forward-edge control flow transfer (i.e., an indirect function call) is hijacked to jump to the middle of a function.
+When built with the baseline configuration, it will jump to code that prints out a message indicating a successful attack.
+When it is built with the Silhouette configuration, you will find that Silhouette's CFI instrumentation detects a forward-edge corruption and clears all bits in the corrupted function pointer;
+jumping to the address `0` then triggers a `UsageFault` exception, whose handler will print out a message indicating a failed attack.

+`backward` demonstrates how a backward-edge control flow transfer (i.e., a function return) is hijacked to jump to the beginning of a function that does not appear in the regular control flow graph.
+In the baseline configuration, it corrupts a return address saved on the stack to point to a function which prints out a message indicating a successful attack.
+The same attack under the Silhouette configuration will no longer work, and you will see a message printed out to indicate a failure, which is part of the original benign control flow.

+`rop` simulates a Return-Oriented Programming (ROP) attack, in which an attacker hijacks the control flow by corrupting a return address on the stack and executing a chain of reusable code gadgets.
+In our program, we fabricated a buffer overflow vulnerability and crafted an attack payload to print out a "hello world"-styled message to the serial console.
+The payload is hard-coded and is highly dependent on the generated code layout; therefore it is different across the baseline and Silhouette configurations.
+Similar to that of `backward`, such a ROP attack under the Silhouette configuration will not work, and `rop`'s original control flow will be executed.

 ## How to Extend